dweissner/dweissner.github.io/_posts/2025-09-09-Verizon-Case.md

 ## Key Takeaways
-* Verizon's Share data plans changed the industry's framework
+* Verizon's Share data plans changed the industry's pricing framework
 * Switching from unlimited data to capped price tiers
   * Gave consumers the ability to optimize on data usage costs across all devices on a family plan
   * Allowed Verizon to effectively monetize the growing dependence on data.